 In specific terms, the urbanization process in Kira Municipality is associated with a variety of planning and environmental problems which include; location and placement building violations in terms of setback, skyline, frontages and plot coverage, mixed incompatible uses due to misguided land uses, pollution, exorbitant land cost, wetland and forest encroachment, road reserve encroachment, inadequate housing conditions especially in the informal settlements and slums, unbalanced infrastructure supply and scattered developments.
 As a result, the Municipality has a number of informal settlements especially in the local growth centres of Kitto, Kasokoso, Bukasa and Namanve among others.
 The rural suburbs, on the other hand, are generally of low density residential area with diminishing acreage of farm land.
-Additionally, there has been a continuing growth of both formal and informal sectors within the various areas of the Municipality and those fronting the major traffic corridors with industrial use emerging in Kireka and Bweyogere due to better access to and connection to the major transportation routes.
+Additionally, there has been a continuing growth of both formal and informal sectors with industrial use emerging in Kireka and Bweyogere due to better access to and connection to the major transportation routes.
 For instance, industrial use is emerging at Butto Bweyogere, Kireka among others.